Maricopa, Arizona: Roads

 Maricopa is primarily served by Arizona State Route 347, a north–south highway that connects to Interstate 10, approximately 14 miles north of Maricopa, as well as Arizona State Route 84 11 miles south of Maricopa.
 State Route 84 then ends at Interstate 8 approximately 6 miles west of State Route 347.
 Within Maricopa, State Route 347 is John Wayne Parkway.
 As it leaves the city for the Gila River Indian Community to the north or the Ak-Chin Indian Community to the south, the road changes names to Maricopa Road.
 A portion of old State Route 347 within Maricopa also exists as Maricopa Road.

 Maricopa is also served by Arizona State Route 238, which connects Maricopa to the town of Mobile, which is incorporated into the city of Goodyear.
 Past Mobile, State Route 238 becomes a county route that connects to Arizona State Route 85 in Gila Bend.
 State Route 238 and Mobile Road designations are used interchangeably.
 State Route 238 ends at State Route 347, and continues east as Smith-Enke Road, a major east–west corridor for the city of Maricopa.
 Maricopa-Casa Grande Highway also makes up a major corridor for the city, connecting it to the city of Casa Grande.
 This road parallels the Union Pacific Railroad at a diagonal, ultimately becoming Plainview Street within Maricopa and Cottonwood Lane in Casa Grande.

 Rail

 Maricopa is located on a Union Pacific Railroad line.
 The city is currently the closest stop to Phoenix served by Amtrak's Sunset Limited and Texas Eagle trains.
-The Maricopa depot opened in 2001, originally in a converted passenger rail car but now in a metal building.
-Amtrak Thruway Motorcoach offers connecting service between Maricopa and Phoenix.
+Maricopa station opened in 2001, originally in a converted passenger rail car but now in a metal building.
+Amtrak Thruway offers connecting service between Maricopa and Phoenix.